 - NUR 6901 School Nursing (4 credit hours- online synchronous and asynchronous): Roles and responsibilities of school nurses.
 Care of children in schools.
 Art, principles and strategies of promoting health in schools.
 Emphasis on preparation to assume role of school nurse.

-- NUR 6902 Children with Special Needs (2 credit hours - online synchronous and asynchronous): Roles and responsibilities of the nurse in care for children with special needs in the school setting.
+- NUR 6902 Children and Adolescents with Health Needs in Schools (3 credit hours - online synchronous and asynchronous): Roles and responsibilities of the school nurse in managing care for children and adolescents with health needs in the school setting.

 - NUR 6903 School Nursing Practicum (6 credit hours - 280 hours in the school setting plus online and asynchronous meetings): Application of roles and responsibilities of school nurses in Ohio.